Some links in this post may be affiliate links

 Unlike the Grey Tillandsia (Air Plants), these Tillandsia Bromeliads often referred to as Green Tillandsia, bear green grassy leaves and large flowers.

-Pink Quill Bromeliads (Green Tillandsia) thrive in bright light but away from direct sunlight, warm and humid conditions and consistently moist, fertile, well-drained soil coupled with regular feeding during the growing season.
+Pink Quill Bromeliad (Green Tillandsia) flourishes in bright light, average warmth of 18-280C, humidity of 60-70% and consistently moist, fertile, well-drained, orchid potting soil coupled with fortnightly feeding during the growing season.

 Blue-flowered Torch Bromeliads require regular pruning to keep them neat as well as provide space for the growth of pups.
 Repotting is not necessary as they are slow growers and once they flower, they die and leave behind pups.
 Keep reading for more on these growing conditions and how to achieve them.

-Turn the pot regularly to ensure the plant receives light on all sides for even growth.
-Check out this guide on understanding light for houseplants.
+Turn the pot regularly to ensure that the plant receives light on all sides for even growth and prevent lopsided growth.

 Like with other rosette Bromeliads, Pink Quill Bromeliads require the central 'vase' to be filled with water at all times.
 Empty and refill the 'vase' regularly to prevent growth of bacteria which may cause the water to become smelly.